Powerlearnproject/se-assignment-day-2-git-and-github-Jacobmwita/README.md

 GitHub is a central hub for open-source projects, making it easy to contribute to and discover new projects.
 Documentation and Wiki:

-GitHub provides features for maintaining project documentation and wikis, which helps in keeping all project-related information in one place.
+GitHub provides features for maintaining project documentation and wikis, which helps in keeping all project-related information in one place
 Security:

 GitHub offers various security features like secret scanning, dependency alerts, and the ability to review code for vulnerabilities, ensuring that projects remain secure.